Richard Hamilton (artist): 1970s–2011

 From the late 1940s Richard Hamilton was engaged with a project to produce a suite of illustrations for James Joyce's Ulysses.
+In 1988, the Orchard Gallery, Derry did an exhibition and publication entitled, "Work in Progress" of the copper plate etchings Hamilton had been making since the 1940s.
+Before this an unsuccessful attempt had been made alongside Joseph Beuys to display the etchings, alongside the additional two chapters of Ulysses that Beuys had authored.
+The proposed show was to take place on 7.7.77 - a magic date in Joyce's thinking at the lighthouse in Sandycove but was terminated due to the property owners worries about the fragility of Joyce's original manuscripts.
 In 2002, the British Museum staged an exhibition of Hamilton's illustrations of James Joyce's Ulysses, entitled Imaging Ulysses.
 A book of Hamilton's illustrations was published simultaneously, with text by Stephen Coppel.
 In the book, Hamilton explained that the idea of illustrating this complex, experimental novel occurred to him when he was doing his National Service in 1947.
 His first preliminary sketches were made while at the Slade School of Art, and he continued to refine and re-work the images over the next 50 years.
 Hamilton felt his re-working of the illustrations in many different media had produced a visual effect analogous to Joyce's verbal techniques.
 The Ulysses illustrations were subsequently exhibited at the Irish Museum of Modern Art (in Dublin) and the Museum Boijmans Van Beuningen (in Rotterdam).
 The British Museum exhibition coincided with both the 80th anniversary of the publication of Joyce's novel, and Richard Hamilton's 80th birthday.

 Hamilton died on 13 September 2011, at the age of 89.
 His work Le chef d’oeuvre inconnu – a painting in three parts, unfinished at his death, comprises a trio of large inkjet prints composed from Photoshop images to visualize the moment of crisis in Balzac’s novel The Unknown Masterpiece.